This product has gone red! The SparkX version is just as good, and now on sale!

 Hook up is a breeze with as the breakout board is using the Qwiic connect system.
 The breakout board has built-in 2.2kΩ pullup resistors for I2C communications.
 If you’re hooking up multiple I2C devices on the same bus, you may want to disable these resistors.

-NOTE: The I2C address of the SHTC3 is 0x71 and is hardware defined.
+NOTE: The I2C address of the SHTC3 is 0x70 and is hardware defined.
 A multiplexer/Mux is required to communicate to multiple SHTC3 sensors on a single bus.
-If you need to use more than one SHTC3 sensor consider using the Qwiic Mux Breakout.
+Sadly this is the same I2C address our Qwiic Mux uses and this part is not compatible with the Qwiic Mux.

 Based on 2 ratings: